ckan/cla/contributor-license-agreement.md

-﻿# CKAN Contributor License Agreement
+# CKAN Contributor License Agreement

 The document below clarifies the terms under which you, the person listed below, may make "Contributions" (software, bug fixes, configuration changes, documentation, or any other materials) to the project.
-This licence protects you, the Open Knowledge Foundation and licensees; it does not change your rights to use your own Contributions for any other purpose.
+This licence protects you, the CKAN Association and licensees; it does not change your rights to use your own Contributions for any other purpose.

 Please complete the following information about you and the Contributions.
-If you have questions about these terms, please contact us at legal@okfn.org.
+If you have questions about these terms, please contact us at legal@ckan.org.

-You and the Open Knowledge Foundation agree:
+You and the CKAN Association agree:

-**You grant to the Open Knowledge Foundation a perpetual, non-exclusive, irrevocable, worldwide, royalty-free, transferable license** (with the power to sub-license) of all of your relevant intellectual property rights (including copyright, patent, and any other rights) for any purpose, including: to use, copy, make available to the public, prepare derivative works of, distribute and publicly perform.
-It also includes the right to license the Contributions to others without any restriction on the nature of the sub-licence, including without limitation: (a) open source licenses like the MIT license; and (b) binary, proprietary, or commercial licenses.
+**You grant to the CKAN Association a perpetual, non-exclusive, irrevocable, worldwide, royalty-free, transferable license** (with the power to sub-license) of all of your relevant intellectual property rights (including copyright, patent, and any other rights) for any purpose, including: to use, copy, make available to the public, prepare derivative works of, distribute and publicly perform.
+It also includes the right to license the Contributions to others under the existing open-source license for the code which is the AGPL (GNU Affero General Public License v3 or any later version).
 Except for the license you have granted to us in this agreement, you reserve all other rights you possess in the Contribution.

 **You are able to grant us these rights.** You represent that you are legally entitled to grant the above licence.
 For example, if your employer has rights